Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 4. Any mobilisation, holding or demobilisation of any foreign ship owned or operated by the AISE and use or to be used for offshore renewable energy activity or offshore mineral activity, outside the limits of the port of Singapore;

-6. Paragraphs (9) to (11) mentioned above also apply to any foreign ship used for offshore renewable energy activity or offshore mineral activity.
+6. Activity mentioned in paragraphs (9) to (11) above in respect of any foreign ship used for offshore renewable energy activity or offshore mineral activity.

-5. Income derived on or after 29 Dec 2016 from foreign exchange and risk management activities that are carried out in connection with and incidental to any activity mentioned in paragraphs (12) and (14)(a)-(c) above.
+5. Income derived on or after 29 Dec 2016 from foreign exchange and risk management activities that are carried out in connection with and incidental to any activity mentioned in paragraphs (12) and (14)(a) to (c) above.

 6. Income derived on or after 12 Dec 2018 from:

-1. Finance leasing of any foreign ship where the ship is used for any prescribed purpose or for offshore renewable energy activity, or offshore mineral activity; and
+1. Finance leasing of any foreign ship where the ship is used, outside the limits of the port of Singapore, for the carriage of passengers, mail, livestock or goods; dredging, seismic or offshore oil or gas activity; towage or salvage operation; or for offshore renewable energy activity, or offshore mineral activity;

 2. Foreign exchange and risk management activities which are carried out in connection with and incidental to an activity mentioned in paragraph (a) above.